 If there are only a few men in the hunt on the final day, the odds likely won’t be significantly high, but your chances of winning are.

 These helpful pages will assist you in handicapping your golf wagers:

 How to Bet on the Players Championship

-The 2021 Players Championship will be held from March 11-14, 2021, at TPC at Sawgrass in Ponte Vedra Beach, Florida.
-The 2020 Players Championship was cancelled after one round due to the COVID-19 pandemic.
+The 2023 Players Championship will be held from March 9-12 at TPC Sawgrass in Ponte Vedra Beach, Florida.
 To stay up to date on the latest golf news, check out our PGA Tour page.